 - a.
 Interviews;

 - b.
 Interrogations;

 - c.
 Access to counsel;

 - d.
-Search and seizure, with a warrant;
+Search and seizure, with a warrant, in accordance with Virginia Code, Federal, and local laws;

 - e.
 Search and seizure, without a warrant;

 - f.
 Stop and frisk;

 - g.
 Arrest made, with a warrant;

 - h.
 Arrest made, without a warrant;

 - i.
 Assuring all constitutional safeguards are provided to non-English speaking persons in a manner that is clearly understood; and

 - j.
 Assuring all constitutional safeguards are provided to hearing impaired persons in a manner that is clearly understood.